temporalio/documentation/docs/concepts/clusters.md

 Ports are configurable in the Cluster configuration.

-#### What is a History Shard? {#history-shard}
+#### History Shard

-A History Shard is an important unit within a Temporal Cluster by which the scale of concurrent Workflow Execution throughput can be measured.
+A History Shard is an important unit within a Temporal Cluster by which concurrent Workflow Execution throughput can be scaled.

 Each History Shard maps to a single persistence partition.
 A History Shard assumes that only one concurrent operation can be within a partition at a time.